diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 When permissions checking is enabled, the owner permissions are checked if the client’s username matches the owner, and the group permissions are checked if the client is a member of the group; otherwise, the other permissions are checked.

-There is a concept of a superuser, which is the identity of the namenode process.
-Permissions checks are not performed for the superuser.
+`There is a concept of a superuser, which is the identity of the namenode process.
+Permissions checks are not performed for the superuser`.

 ### Hadoop Filesystems
 Hadoop has an abstract notion of filesystems, of which HDFS is just one implementation.